rossenn/units/README.md

 # units
 ___
-### To run the Dockerized application (Docker has to be installed for this step):
+### To run the Dockerized application (it is already pushed to Docker Hub):

     > docker run -p 8080:8080 rossen12/units

+### To build the Docker container, from the project directory:

+    units> mvn clean package

+    units> docker build -t rossen12/units .

-### To run the application without Docker (Maven and JDK 11 have to be installed for this step), from the `units` directory:
+### To run the application without Docker, from the project directory:

-    > mvn clean package
+    units> mvn clean package

-    > java -jar target/units-0.0.1-SNAPSHOT.jar
+    units> java -jar target/units-0.0.1-SNAPSHOT.jar

 ### To test the running application hit the following URLs: